ajkhattak/NextGenSandbox/doc/calibration.md

 - `pso_global_best/`: copy of the particle worker that produced the best result.
 - `pso_global_best_log.txt`: best-so-far score/cost after each generation.
 - `pso_options_log.txt`: scheduled `w`, `c1`, and `c2` values by generation.
+- `pso_particle_reset_log.txt`: particles reinitialized after personal-best
+  stagnation.
+This file is created only when a reset occurs.

 ## Model Calibration Parameter Files